layershift/enscale-docs/pages/11.troubleshooting/01.log-files/04.git-logs/docs.10.md

 visible: true
 ---

-You can view your Git/SVN deployment logs (vcs_update.log) files directly from the deployment manager by following these steps:
+You can view your Git deployment logs (vcs_update.log) files directly from the deployment manager by following these steps:

 ##### Step 1